o-l-a-v/o-l-a-v.github.io/README.md

 # Update package manager with Corepack
 corepack up

-# Update Node packages with Yarn
+# Update Node packages in packages.json
 yarn upgrade-interactive

+# Update all Node packages, not only those in packages.json, but those only in yarn.lock too
+yarn up --recursive '*'

 # Deduplicate
 yarn dedupe --check